 Tar Heel Construction Group, LLC receives prestigious President’s Club Award

-Bel Air, Maryland – Tar Heel Construction Group, LLC announced today that it has been recognized as a 2023 two-star President’s Club Awards winner.
+Bel Air, Maryland, May 09, 2024 (GLOBE NEWSWIRE) -- Tar Heel Construction Group, LLC announced today that it has been recognized as a 2023 two-star President’s Club Awards winner.
 Each year, GAF, a Standard Industries company and North America’s largest roofing and waterproofing manufacturer, selects the most elite roofing contractors certified by GAF to receive its prestigious GAF Master Elite® President’s Club Award.
 This annual recognition celebrates contractors that showcase exemplary efforts in high-quality service and leadership in the roofing industry across the country.

 “We are truly honored to receive the GAF Master Elite® President’s Club Award, which underscores our dedication to delivering exceptional quality and service to our customers in Harford County, Maryland and the Greater Baltimore area,” says Joe Ayler, owner of Tar Heel Construction Group, LLC.